Self-associated three-dimensional cones: Introduction

 \subsection{Outline}

 In this work we make a step towards a better understanding of associated families of 3-dimensional cones.
-We call a cone $K$ \emph{self-associated} if all its associated cones are linearly isomorphic to $K$.
-We shall provide a full classification of these cones and explicitly describe their boundary as well as the affine spheres which are asymptotic to their boundary.
-We now summarize the results, outline the contents of the paper, and sketch the strategy of the proofs.
+We provide a full classification of self-associated cones and explicitly describe their boundaries as well as the affine spheres which are asymptotic to these boundaries.
+We now outline the contents of the paper, sketch the strategy of the proofs, and summarize the results.

-In Section \ref{sec:affine_spheres} we provide necessary definitions and review the theory of complete hyperbolic affine 2-spheres.

-In Section \ref{subs:affine_spheres} we introduce affine spheres as immersions $f$ of a manifold $M$ as a hypersurface in $\mathbb R^n$ with certain properties and define the affine metric $h$ and the cubic form $C$ on $M$.
-These two objects uniquely determine the immersion up to unimodular automorphisms of the ambient real space.

-In Section \ref{subs:Calabi} we consider the connection of complete hyperbolic affine spheres with regular convex cones $K \subset \mathbb R^n$, which is described by the Calabi Theorem \ref{thm:Calabi}.

-In Section \ref{subs:duality} we consider duality of affine spheres and recall that passing from a cone $K$ to the dual cone $K^*$ amounts to the substitution $(h,C) \mapsto (h,-C)$ on the side of affine spheres.

-In Section \ref{subs:2dim} we specify to 3-dimensional cones and correspondingly affine 2-spheres.
-These surfaces have additional complex-analytic properties because they can be identified with a Riemann surface.
-By the uniformization theorem one can identify the manifold $M$ with a non-compact simply connected domain in the complex plane and in this way introduce complex isothermal coordinates $z$ on $M$.
-In these coordinates the affine metric $h$ may be equivalently described by a real conformal factor $u(z)$ and the cubic form $C$ by a holomorphic function $U(z)$ on $M$, the precise relations being $h = e^u|dz|^2$, $C = 2Re\,U(z)dz^3$.
-We describe the compatibility condition \eqref{Wangs_equation} of the pair $(u,U)$, called Wang's equation, the transformation rules \eqref{Wang_transform} of $(u,U)$ under conformal isomorphisms of the domain $M$, as well as the moving frame equations \eqref{frame_equations} which allow to reconstruct the affine sphere from $(u,U)$.
-Here the moving frame is a unimodular matrix $F$ which contains the position vector $f$ on the affine sphere and mutually $h$-orthogonal tangent vectors to the affine sphere as its columns.

-In Section \ref{subs:associated} we finally introduce the notions of associated cones and associated affine spheres and formalize the notion of self-associated cones in Definition \ref{def:self_asso}.
-These notions are based on the invariance of Wang's equation with respect to the transformation $(u,U) \mapsto (u,e^{i\varphi}U)$, where $\varphi$ is a constant angle.
-Affine spheres and corresponding $SL(3,\mathbb R)$-orbits of convex cones which are obtained from each other by this transformation form an associated family, equipped with an action of the circle group $S^1$.